Subscribe and join our community of curious HR Professionals and Managers.

 As a case in point, a Hubspot study shows that 89% of employees prefer to work alone to hit maximum productivity.
 You can't place your employees in a literal bubble, but you can work to cultivate an environment of mutual respect.

-For example, let’s say that you’re a manager in an “open concept” workplace, you should let your employees know that if they want to have an extended chat with someone on the “floor,” they should go to the meeting room or lounge area, so as to not disrupt or distract the flow of others around them.
+For example, let’s say that you’re a manager in an “open concept” workplace, you should let your employees know that if they want to have an extended chat with someone on the “floor,” they should go to the meeting room or lounge area, to not disrupt or distract the flow of others around them.

 That said, management can take it a step further, allow employees to work from home occasionally.
 Perhaps by implementing a “work from home on Fridays” policy.
-As research shows working alone (and free of office distractions) leads to higher productivity.
+As research shows that working alone (and free of office distractions) leads to higher productivity.

 As a case in point, Employee Engagement Firm TINYpulse surveyed 509 full-time remote workers, and 91% of remote workers believe they "get more work done when working remotely."